-The Corporation plans to revise the "Corporate Social Responsibility Best Practice Principles," "Guidelines for Corporate Governance," "Rules of Procedure for Shareholders' Meetings," and "Rules for the Election of Directors" in accordance with amendments made to the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies, Corporate Social Responsibility Best Practice Principles for TWSE/GTSM Listed Companies, Taiwan Stock Exchange Corporation Sample Template for XXX Co., Ltd. Rules of Procedure for Shareholders Meetings, Taiwan Stock Exchange Corporation Sample Template for XXX Co., Ltd. Procedures for Election of Directors, and the Corporation's business operations.
+Additionally, the Corporation plans to revise its "Corporate Social Responsibility Best Practice Principles" and "Rules of Procedure for Shareholders' Meetings" in accordance with the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies, amendments made to the Regulations Governing the Administration of Shareholder Services of Public Companies, and the Corporation's business operations.
 These revisions will be submitted to the shareholders' meeting for presentation and discussion in accordance with relevant regulations.